 Rachael Bland, Deborah James and Lauren Mahon have no such reservations, and in You, Me and the Big C they candidly discuss everything – and by that we mean everything – that comes with of one of the most pressing medical issues of our time.
 Although it doesn’t technically fall under the term “science podcast”, the topics covered in the show range from the psychological impact of a cancer diagnosis, undergoing treatment, and coming to terms with an encroaching end of life, in a way that is funny, honest and powerful.

-Sadly, Rachael Bland died earlier this year as a result of her cancer, so listening to the podcast now is even more poignant, but no less inspiring for anybody wanting to understand more about the disease and those who suffer from it.
+Sadly, Rachael Bland died in 2018 as a result of her cancer, so listening to the podcast now is even more poignant, but no less inspiring for anybody wanting to understand more about the disease and those who suffer from it.

 You might recognise this one if you regularly thumb your way through the Q&A section of BBC Focus, as the podcast has lent their expertise and answered a few of their listeners’ questions in the magazine.
 Whereas the answers to questions submitted by the public in BBC Focus are short and sweet (perfectly formed some might say), CrowdScience expands on them to much greater detail by talking to the scientists running studies that actually go towards answering them.